HTTP-RPC/Kilo/template-reference.md

 ```

 Variable names represent keys into the data dictionary.
 When the template is processed, the markers are replaced with the corresponding values from the dictionary.
 If a variable value is not defined (i.e. is missing or `null`), it is excluded from the generated output.

-Nested values can be referred to by path; e.g. "name/first".
-A literal slash or backslash character can be used in a variable name by escaping it with a leading backslash.

 The reserved "~" and "." variable names represent key and value references, respectively, and are discussed in more detail below.